pimsync(1) General Commands Manual pimsync(1)

 When logging with -v trace, logs MAY contain credentials, secrets, data inside of storage items and other sensitive information.

-For vdir storages, checking the etag is subject to race conditions.
+For storages of type vdir, checking whether an item was modified by an external process is subject to race conditions.
 Pimsync will first check that an item has not been modified, and then update it.
 If an external program updates the same item between the check and the modification, those changes will be lost.
-It is unlikely that this issue can be resolved with existing filesystem primitives.
+This issue is due to limitations in POSIX filesystem primitive.
+It is unlikely that they can be resolved.

 pimsync.conf(5), pimsync-migration(7), khal(1), todo(1)